Headmaster’s Bulletin – Edition 5

 Here’s what we’ve been up to in class …

-In maths this week, Year 2 have been learning how to add and subtract multiples of ten.
+In maths this week, the children have been learning how to add and subtract multiples of ten.
 They have also been solving missing number calculations, using hundred squares to find the difference between two numbers.

-In English, they have planned and started writing their own versions of ‘Diary of a Wombat’.
-We are hoping to finish these and read them to the children in Kindergarten next week.
+In English, they have planned and begun to write their own versions of ‘Diary of a Wombat’.
+We are hoping to finish these and read them to the children in Reception next week.